 7.3.1 Anaconda/Miniconda

-If you use Anaconda or Miniconda on Windows, you will need to set your Conda Path and Conda Env settings, as you will otherwise get errors when using NumPy etc. In return, leave Interpreter empty or use either python (shows output in the terminal) or pythonw (doesn't show output in the terminal).
+If you use Anaconda or Miniconda on Windows, you will need to set your Conda Path and Conda Env settings, as you will otherwise get errors when using NumPy etc. In return, leave Interpreter empty.